a-laughlin/a-laughlin/packages/gqdux/README.md

 ## Philosophy

 The rate we can build things depends on the number and topology of graphs we need to think about and change, from run-time flow control graphs (i.e., cyclomatic complexity) to developer past experience and language graphs (i.e., semiotic complexity), and others in between.
-GQdux minimizes each graph to reduce developer time per feature.
+GQdux maximizes developer time per feature by minimizing the number of graphs to interact with.

 Graphs it addresses:
 flow control
 semantic network
-syntactic network
-pragmatic network
-experience network
+semiotic network
 component structure
 inheritance tree
 scope tree